 Click the

-icon to download the slow query logs to your computer.
+icon to download slow query logs to your computer.
+Click

-If you accept the SQL optimization suggestions, click Copy in the upper-right corner and paste the optimized SQL statement to the database client or Data Management (DMS) for execution.
+If you accept the SQL optimization suggestions, click Copy in the upper-right corner and paste the optimized SQL statements to the database client or Data Management (DMS) for execution.
+If you do not accept the SQL optimization suggestions, click Cancel.

-NoteDAS performs SQL diagnostics based on the complexity of SQL statements, the amount of data in the table, and the database workload.
+NoteDAS performs SQL diagnostics based on the complexity of SQL statements, the amount of data in the table, and the database load.
 Suggestions may be returned in more than 20 seconds after the SQL diagnostics is performed.
-After the diagnostics is complete, the SQL diagnostics engine provides diagnostics results, optimization suggestions, and expected optimization benefits.
-You can determine whether to accept the suggestions based on the diagnostics results.
+After the diagnostics is complete, the SQL diagnostic engine provides diagnostic results, optimization suggestions, and expected optimization benefits.
+You can determine whether to accept the suggestions based on the diagnostic results.

-Find the SQL template that you want to manage and click Throttling in the Actions column to throttle the corresponding SQL queries.
+Find the SQL template that you want to manage and click Throttling in the Actions column.
 In the SQL Throttling dialog box, configure the parameters.
 For more information, see SQL throttling.

-On the Slow Query Log Details tab, find the SQL statement that you want to manage and click Optimize or Throttling in the Actions column to perform SQL diagnostics or SQL throttling.
+On the Slow Query Log Details tab, find the SQL statement that you want to manage and click Optimize or Throttling in the Actions column.
+This way, you can also perform SQL diagnostics or SQL throttling.

 Automatic SQL optimization suggestions

-On the Automatic SQL Optimization Suggestions page, select a time range.
+On the Automatic SQL Optimization Suggestions page, select the time period you want to view.

-Enable automatic SQL optimization: This feature automatically identifies abnormal SQL queries, provides index optimization suggestions, and automatically creates indexes without causing table locks.
+Enable Automatic SQL Optimization: This feature automatically identifies problematic SQL statements, generates index optimization suggestions, and automatically creates indexes without causing table locks.

 Query governance

-On the Query Governance page, you can view the query governance results.
+On the Query Governance page, view the query governance results.

 NoteFailed SQL Executions counts only the failed SQL executions for instances with DAS Enterprise Edition enabled.

-Trends: displays the query governance result trend within a time range.
+Query Governance Trends: View the trend of query governance results within the selected time range.

-DAS recommends that you pay attention to the top rankings of Optimizable SQL.
+DAS recommends that you focus on the best and worst-performing instances for Optimizable SQL.

-SQL to Be Optimized: You can set filter conditions to select the SQL statements that require governance.
+SQL to Be Optimized: You can set filter conditions to filter out SQL statements that need governance.

-NoteYou can filter SQL statements by database name, SQL keyword, rule tags, and database username.
-The logical relationship between these filters is "AND".
+NoteYou can filter by database name, SQL keyword, rule tag, and database username.
+The logical relationship between these four filters is "AND".

 Separate multiple database names with commas (,).
-Their logical relationship is "OR".
+The database names are evaluated using the OR operator.

-You can select SQL samples and bulk add tags.
+You can also select SQL samples to which you want to batch add tags.

-You can export SQL statements that require optimization.
+You can export and share SQL statements that require optimization as needed.
 For more information, see Slow query logs.

-Failed SQL: You can specify filter conditions to select the desired SQL statements.
+Failed SQL: You can set filter conditions to filter out SQL statements you want to view.

 NoteFailed SQL counts only the failed SQL executions of instances for which DAS Enterprise Edition is enabled.

-You can filter SQL statements by database name and SQL keyword.
-The logical relationship between these filters is "AND".
+You can filter by database name and SQL keyword.
+The filter conditions are evaluated using the AND operator.

 FAQ